pal1000/mesa-dist-win/buildscript/readme.md

 Extract LLVM code in `.`.
 Rename extracted folder to `llvm`.
 LLVM 4.0 is the minimum version supported by this build scrpt as Visual Studio 2017 is the only version supported.
 Required to build high-performance drivers and libraries llvmpipe, swr, osmesa gallium JIT and graw.
 - [Ninja build system](https://github.com/ninja-build/ninja/releases)

 Optional, it reduces LLVM build size as it works with single configuration.
 Unlike Visual Studio MsBuild which requires a Release and a Debug configuration at minimum.
-Development on Ninja stalled shortly after 1.8.2 release for unknown reason though.
 If used, extract Ninja in `.\ninja`.
-If ninja is in PATH my script asks if you want to use it when building LLVM.
+If ninja is available my script asks if you want to use it when building LLVM.
 LLVM must be built in release mode with install target.
 This build script does it automatically or you can look [here](https://wiki.qt.io/MesaLlvmpipe).

 - [CMake 32 or 64 bit](https://cmake.org/download/#latest);